 Bonham’s solos (especially post-1970) could range from a crushingly dull 30 minutes to a more acceptable 15.
 We have the latter here, in a blistering performance of power and outright virtuosity.

 For the record, Bonham’s one of our favourite drummers.
 He was amazing (he died in 1980 aged 32).
-However, even though he usually tops Best Drummers Ever lists, there certainly have been better.
+However, even though he usually tops Best Drummers Ever lists, we make the claim there certainly have been better.
 Jaki Liebezeit of Can springs to mind, but the Stone Roses’ Reni (who is better – a listen to Daybreak proves this) is a natural step above what Bonham achieved during his seminal career.
 Indeed.